Azure/slm-innovator-lab/0_lab_preparation/README.md

 AZURE_DOC_INTELLIGENCE_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-2. In order to match your Azure OpenAI authentication information in the `.env` file, please navigate to Azure AI Studio > Deployments > your model deployment to get the Azure OpenAI endpoint and API key after deploying the Azure Open AI models.
-If you want to understand the LLM deployment process, please refer to the [How to deploy Azure OpenAI models with Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-openai).
+2. In order to match your Azure OpenAI authentication information in the `.env` file, please navigate to Azure AI Foundry > Deployments > your model deployment to get the Azure OpenAI endpoint and API key after deploying the Azure Open AI models.
+If you want to understand the LLM deployment process, please refer to the [How to deploy Azure OpenAI models with AzureAI Foundryo](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-openai).
 ![create a new flow](images/copy_api_endpoint_key.jpg)

 3. If you want to read and preprocess pdf files during this lab, you need to add the Azure Document Intelligence endpoint and API key to the `.env` file.
 In order to match your Azure Document Intelligence authentication.
 Please navigate to Azure AI services Document Intelligence > your model deployment to get the Azure Document Intelligence endpoint and API key after deploying the Azure Document Intelligence models.If you want to understand the Document Intelligence creation process, please refer to the [Create a Document Intelligence resource](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-4.0.0).